MoseleyBioinformaticsLab/GOcats/README.md

 GOcats is an Open Biomedical Ontology (OBO) parser and categorizing utility--currently specialized for the Gene Ontology (GO)--which can sort ontology terms into conceptual categories that a user provides.

+See documentation on readthedocs for up-to-date documentation, detailed API reference, and tutorials: gocats.readthedocs.io/en/latest

+The sections below pertain to experimentation implemented in

+Hinderer EW, Moseley NHB.
+GOcats: A tool for categorizing Gene Ontology into subgraphs of user-defined concepts.
+PLoS One.
+2020;15(6):1-29.

+Hinderer EW, Flight RM, Dubey R, Macleod JN, Moseley HNB.
+Advances in Gene Ontology utilization improve statistical power of annotation enrichment.
+PLoS One.
+2019;14(8):1-20.

 ## Important note: cite your use of GOcats
 See the CITATION file for instructions.